kennyalive/Language-Arena/README.md

 ![simple logo](https://cloud.githubusercontent.com/assets/4964024/12995843/57628dd6-d133-11e5-9e12-7a8cb5e1ccfd.jpg)

-Simple benchmarks implement relatively simple algorithms.
+The goal of a simple benchmark is to perform basic sanity check.
 It is expected that compilers will produce executables with similar performance for simple benchmarks.
-If it's not the case it means that either compiler is not mature enough or architecture of programming language itself imposes limitations for generating high performance code.
+If it's not the case then either compiler is not mature enough or architecture of programming language imposes limitations for generating high performance code even for simple scenarios.

 ***